xcp-ng/xcp-ng-org/docs/project/compliance/xe-cli-audit-evidence.md

 ## Networking
 - `xe network-list`: Show all virtual networks.
 - `xe network-sriov-list`: List SR-IOV networks.
-- `xe network-param-list uuid=<NETWORK_UUID>`: Retrieve network properties such as MTU or VLAN ID.
+- `xe network-param-list uuid=<NETWORK_UUID>`: List all parameters for a specific network.
-- `xe vif-list vm-uuid=<VM_UUID>`: List VIFs (virtual NICs) attached to a VM, showing MAC addresses and networks.
+- `xe network-param-get uuid=<NETWORK_UUID> param-name=<param>`: Retrieve specific network properties such as MTU or VLAN ID.

 ## Roles
-XAPI supports roles and allows them to be queried directly.
+In Vates VMS, RBAC is managed by Xen Orchestra (XO) and serves as the primary layer for user and permission management.
-However, in Vates VMS, RBAC is managed by Xen Orchestra (XO) and serves as the primary layer for user and permission management.
+XAPI also supports roles and allows them to be queried directly.
+The following commands only list the roles defined in XAPI and should not be interpreted as the effective permissions assigned to XO users.
 - `xe role-list`: Enumerate all roles.
 - `xe role-param-list uuid=<ROLE_UUID>`: Show role details.

 ## Audit Logs
 - `xe audit-log-get since=<timestamp_ISO8601> filename=<dest_file>` Retrieve all of the available records of the RBAC audit file in the pool.
 If the optional parameter `since` is present, it downloads only the records from that specific point in time.